ebaauw/homebridge-hue/README.md

 ### Caveats
 Homebridge Hue is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for years, but your mileage might vary.

 The HomeKit terminology needs some getting used to.
-A _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
+An _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
 A _bridge_ (like Homebridge) is an accessory that provides access to other, bridged, accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a lightbulb, switch, motion sensor, ..., but also: a programmable switch button, accessory information, battery status).
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
-You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/TestingYourHomeKitApp/TestingYourHomeKitApp.html), which is distributed as an additional tool for `Xcode`.
+You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/documentation/homekit/testing_your_app_with_the_homekit_accessory_simulator), which is distributed as an additional tool for `Xcode`.

 Internally, HomeKit identifies accessories by UUID.
 For Zigbee devices (lights, sensors, switches), Homebridge Hue bases this UUID on the Zigbee mac address.
 For non-Zigbee resources (groups, schedules, CLIP sensors), the UUID is based on the bridge / gateway ID and resource path (e.g. `/sensors/1`).
-By not using the resource name (e.g. `Daylight`), homebridge-hue can deal with duplicate names.
+By not using the resource name (e.g. `Daylight`), Homebridge Hue can deal with duplicate names.
 In addition, HomeKit will still recognise the accessory after the resource name has changed on the bridge / gateway, remembering which HomeKit room, groups, scenes, actions, and triggers it belongs to.
 However, when a non-Zigbee bridge / gateway resource is deleted and then re-created, resulting in a different resource path, HomeKit will treat it as a new accessory, and you will need to re-configure HomeKit.